ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 		- x_stat

 		- is a one-dimensional array of size n and type INT that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
+		- w

+		- is a one-dimensional array of size o and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
+It need not be set if the weights are all ones, and in this case can be C_NULL.

+	*
+		- x_s

+		- is a one-dimensional array of size n and type T that holds the values $x_s$ of the norm shifts in the least-squares objective function.
+It need not be set if the shifts are all zeros, and in this case can be C_NULL.

+	*
 		- eval_prec